Airbus says Alabama plans at full throttle after CSeries verdict

-DUBLIN (Reuters) - The head of Europe’s Airbus pledged on Friday to push ahead at “full throttle” with plans for a new assembly line in Alabama for Bombardier Inc’s CSeries jet, following what he called a “hands down” legal win for Airbus’ Canadian partner against Boeing Co .
+DUBLIN (Reuters) - The head of Europe’s Airbus pledged on Friday to push ahead at “full throttle” with plans for a new assembly line in Alabama for Bombardier Inc’s (BBDb.TO) CSeries jet, following what he called a “hands down” legal win for Airbus’ Canadian partner against Boeing Co (BA.N).

 “Nothing is sweeter than a surprise - a surprise victory,” Enders told Reuters in a telephone interview.

-A U.S. agency voted 4-0 to reject proposed duties on Bombardier’s CSeries, dismissing Boeing’s claim that it had been harmed by the sale of jets at low prices to Delta Air Lines.
+A U.S. agency voted 4-0 to reject proposed duties on Bombardier’s CSeries, dismissing Boeing’s claim that it had been harmed by the sale of jets at low prices to Delta Air Lines (DAL.N).

-The ruling came as Bombardier awaits approval to sell the money-losing program to Airbus, which would assemble U.S.-bound CSeries jets in Mobile, Alabama.
+The ruling came as Bombardier awaits approval to sell the money-losing programme to Airbus, which would assemble U.S.-bound CSeries jets in Mobile, Alabama.

 “I am happy that they decided like that.
 It shows that sober business is still prevailing and it does not change our project; we will go ahead full throttle,” Enders said.